 Match the intern’s skills to the internship

-Seek their ideas
+Seek ideas from interns

+Workers and managers trust each other more in environments where questioning and problem-solving occur openly and spontaneously, even when exclusive one-on-one meetings are rare.
+To ensure interns are learning technical processes, don’t just itemize the steps.
 Ask interns about problems they think might arise if the technical task or process — such as repairing equipment — is not performed precisely or if they have ideas on how to do it faster or at a lower cost.
 Emphasize that their input helps your business be more successful.

-Clarify your business mission and values
+Clarify your business mission and values to interns

 Displaying and clarifying how your mission and values apply to your business motivates workers to stay focused on your business goals and the best ways to interact with customers.